Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Gallipoli - Dardanelles

-On April 27, the Ottomans counter-attacked the six ANZAC brigades, without success.
-In the evening, another part of the Allied forces landed at Cape Helles, near Sedd el Bahr, a village marked by an old fortress.
+On the evening of April 27, additional Allied forces landed at Cape Helles, the headland at the southwesternmost tip of the peninsula, near Sedd el Bahr (also Sedd-Ul-Bahr), a village marked by an old fortress.

-Finally, in the morning of April 28, the 1er RMA was to land, with its Legion Battalion (3rd Battalion).
-The regiment landed on “S” beach at Morto Bay, located north-east of Sedd el Bahr.
+Finally, on the morning of April 28, the 1er RMA and its 3rd Battalion (Legion Battalion) landed without much difficulty on “S” beach at Morto Bay, northeast of Sedd el Bahr.
+Their objective was Achi Baba.

-From Morto Bay to Achi Baba, the rising and gullied terrain was difficult for offensive forces.
-Four ravines (deres) ran from Achi Baba toward the bay and the Cape.
-To the east, there was the Kereves Dere ravine which flowed into the Dardanelles to the north of Morto Bay.
-This sector was assigned to the Metropolitan Brigade with the 1er RMA.
-Shortly after the landing operation, the Allied forces were ready for launching an offensive to take over Turkish positions around Krithia.
+Between Morto Bay and Achi Baba lay rising and rugged terrain that assault troops struggled to cross.
+Four ravines (deres) extended from Achi Baba down toward the bay and the cape.
+To the east was the Kereves Dere ravine, which flowed into the Dardanelles north of Morto Bay.
+This sector was assigned to the 1er RMA’s Metropolitan Brigade.

 Foreign Legion - Battalion - Balkans - Map - Tenedos - Gallipoli - Dardanelles - Sedd el Bahr